Essential Oils for Skin Inflammation and Acne

 “My daughter has been putting the anti-inflammatory blend on her feet before bed every night and

 Essential oils possess anti-inflammatory properties that may help calm skin inflammation and reduce acne naturally.
 Many essential oils, such as ginger oil and frankincense oil, contain compounds that inhibit the production of inflammatory molecules in the skin.
-By reducing inflammation, essential oils can help calm
+By reducing inflammation, essential oils can help calm redness and swelling associated with acne.

-Calming inflammation can help with acne by reducing the size and redness of pimples, and treating pain.
+Calming inflammation can help with acne by reducing the size and redness of pimples and treating pain.
 In fact, common “acne treatments largely focus on reducing inflammation by targeting cytokine pathways known to be upregulated in acne,” according to research on Targeting Inflammation in Acne.
 Similar research on Essential Oils in the Treatment of Various Types of Acne notes that “essential oils with antibacterial and anti-inflammatory properties can prevent plugging of the sebaceous glands of the skin”.

 Acne is an inflammatory skin condition that can occur when hair follicles become clogged with oil, dead skin cells, and bacteria.
-This can lead to a variety of symptoms, including visible red, swollen, inflamed, and often painful blemishes, blackheads, whiteheads, or pustules on the face and body (including the neck, back, chest, and shoulders).
+This can lead to a variety of symptoms, including visible red, swollen, inflamed, and often painful blemishes, as well as blackheads, whiteheads, or pustules on the face and body (including the neck, back, chest, and shoulders).

-When a pore or hair follicle becomes congested due to the buildup of skin cells, dirt, and excess oil, it can present as blemishes that can trigger an inflammatory immune response in your immune system resulting in redness, swelling, pus, and tenderness.
+When a pore or hair follicle becomes congested due to the buildup of skin cells, dirt, and excess oil, it can present as blemishes that can trigger an inflammatory immune response in your immune system, resulting in redness, swelling, pus, and tenderness.

-Acne may result from various factors, including hormonal imbalances, excess production of sebum (an oily substance produced by your sebaceous glands to support skin barrier), bacteria, and inflammation, including:
+Acne may result from various factors, including hormonal imbalances, excess production of sebum (an oily substance produced by your sebaceous glands to support the skin barrier), bacteria, and inflammation, including:

-• Inflammation: Immune response to bacteria and clogged pores resulting in redness, swelling, and acne formation
+• Inflammation: Immune response to bacteria and clogged pores, resulting in redness, swelling, and acne formation

 • Bacterial Infection: Propionibacterium acnes bacteria thrive in clogged pores, causing inflammation and acne lesions